 They started the year thinking about ideas for projects.

-The need: people who work out at the gym are hungry after the exercise, and the restaurant food will fit the target audience.
+The need: People who work out at the gym are hungry after exercising, and the restaurant will match the food to the target audience.

-Target audience: Region of wealthy people who are aware of the need to maintain physical fitness, and where there is no supply of fitness centers.
+Target audience: Wealthy people who are aware of the need to maintain physical fitness, and have no fitness centers in the area.

-- Swaps market/give and take market in the school.
+- Swaps market/give and take fair in the school.

 - Making chocolate candles and selling them.